#

 During login, the service sends a challenge to the device.
 The device uses its private key to "sign" this challenge and sends the signature back.
 The service then uses the corresponding public key to verify the signature.
 Since only the correct private key could have created that specific signature, the service can confirm the user's identity with a high degree of confidence, all without ever transmitting a password or secret code that could be intercepted.

-Understanding FIDO2 and WebAuthn Standards
+FIDO2 and WebAuthn: The Standards That Matter

 This entire process is made possible by a set of open standards, primarily FIDO2 and WebAuthn.
 FIDO2 is the overarching project from the FIDO Alliance that enables passwordless authentication.
 WebAuthn (Web Authentication) is a core component of FIDO2; it's the standard that allows web browsers and applications to use phishing-resistant authenticators.